linode/docs/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server.md

         sudo dpkg-reconfigure iptables-persistent

-6. The kernel must then be told it can forward incoming IPv4 traffic.
+6. The kernel must then be told it can forward incoming IPv4 traffic:

         echo 'net.ipv4.ip_forward=1' | sudo tee -a /etc/sysctl.d/99-sysctl.conf